webix-hub/docs/data/desktop/uploader_css.md

 	</tr>
 </table>

-Basically, uploader is comprised of other Webix components such as [button](desktop/buttons_css.md) and [list](desktop/list_css.md)/template.
+Basically, Uploader is comprised of other Webix components such as [button](desktop/buttons_css.md) and [list](desktop/list_css.md)/template.
 See their CSS maps for details.

 Read more about [Uploader](desktop/file_upload.md)